Britain defends top official's role in halting Snowden reports

-LONDON (Reuters) - Britain’s Home Secretary Theresa May defended on Wednesday the involvement of the nation’s most senior civil servant in ordering the Guardian newspaper to surrender leaked documents related to British and U.S. surveillance programs.
+LONDON, Aug 21 (Reuters) - Britain’s Home Secretary Theresa May defended on Wednesday the involvement of the nation’s most senior civil servant in ordering the Guardian newspaper to surrender leaked documents related to British and U.S. surveillance programmes.

 May said it was appropriate for top level officials including Cabinet Secretary Jeremy Heywood to have been involved in trying to stop media coverage of secrets leaked by fugitive U.S. intelligence contractor Edward Snowden.